Jane Wiedlin: Film

+Television

 Other work

-In 2000 Wiedlin and fellow Go-Go, Charlotte Caffey, co-wrote Keith Urban's first #1 song, "But for the Grace of God."
+In 2000, Wiedlin and fellow Go-Go's member Charlotte Caffey co-wrote Keith Urban's first number one song, "But for the Grace of God".
 Wiedlin contributed quotations to Girls Against Girls by author Bonnie Burton.
-Wiedlin was a contributing writer to the Los Angeles punk rock books Under The Big Black Sun (2016) and More Fun In The New World (2019) by John Doe and Tom DeSavia.
+Wiedlin was a contributing writer to the Los Angeles punk rock books Under the Big Black Sun (2016) and More Fun in the New World (2019) by John Doe and Tom DeSavia.

 In April 2009, Wiedlin was photographed as Bettie Page by Austin Young for the "Heaven Bound" art show.
-A number of her songs were to be featured in the 2018 debut of the Broadway musical Head Over Heels, with a story suggested by Philip Sidney's Arcadia set to the songs of the Go-Go's and Belinda Carlisle.
+A number of her songs were featured in the 2018 debut of the Broadway musical Head Over Heels, with a story suggested by Philip Sidney's Arcadia set to the songs of the Go-Go's and Belinda Carlisle.

 Personal life

-A long-time animal rights activist, Wiedlin has worked with PETA since as far back as 1989 when she performed as part of a "Rock Against Fur" concert in New York City and is a friend of PETA executive Dan Mathews.

-Wiedlin has discussed her struggles with depression and mental health, and how it affected her at several stages of her life, including a suicide attempt in high school, and the effects fame (and a lack of healthy coping mechanisms) had on her wellbeing.
+A long-time animal rights activist, Wiedlin has worked with PETA since 1989 when she performed as part of a "Rock Against Fur" concert in New York City.
+She is a friend of PETA executive Dan Mathews.
+Wiedlin has discussed her struggles with depression and mental health, and how it affected her at several stages of her life: a suicide attempt in high school, and the effects fame (and a lack of healthy coping mechanisms) had on her wellbeing.

-During Wiedlin's time in the Los Angeles punk scene, her first real boyfriend was Terry Bag (Terry Graham) of the punk band, The Bags and later The Gun Club.
+During Wiedlin's time in the Los Angeles punk scene, her first real boyfriend was Terry Bag (Terry Graham) of the punk band the Bags.
 She later had what she called a "short but dramatic romance" with Terry Hall of the Specials during a 1980 British tour.
-Hall later sent her some lyrics prompted by their relationship, inspiring Wiedlin to write "Our Lips Are Sealed", a song on which Hall has co-writer credit.
-In the 2020 documentary The Go-Go's, bandmate Gina Schock stated that she and Wiedlin were "girlfriends" for a time until Wiedlin broke up with her.
+Hall later sent her some lyrics prompted by their relationship, inspiring Wiedlin to write "Our Lips Are Sealed", a song on which Hall has co-writer credit and recorded with his own band, Fun Boy Three.
+In the 2020 documentary The Go-Go's, bandmate Gina Schock said that she and Wiedlin were "girlfriends" for a time until Wiedlin broke up with her.
 Wiedlin also had a brief relationship with Russell Mael of the band Sparks.